yourjelly/odoo/addons/wowl/doc/services/readme.md

 instantiated), and the return value of the `deploy` method will be the value of the service.
 This method can also be asynchronous, in which case the value of the service will be the result of that promise.

-Finally, the `specialize` method is useful in some cases where a service need to provide additional behaviour whenever a component is using a service.
-This method get the value of the service, and should return it, or at least, something that provides the same API.
-An example of a use for this function is the service `rpc`, which performs a check to see if the component is destroyed or not.

 Once a service is defined, it needs then to be registered to the `serviceRegistry`, to make sure it is properly deployed when the application is started.